fdonadio1979/documentation-user/accounting/overview/getting_started/setup.rst

 - **Name**: the bank account's name, as displayed on Odoo.
 - **Account Number**: your bank account number (IBAN in Europe).
 - **Bank**: click on *Create and Edit* to configure the bank's details.
-Add the real bank's name and its Identifier Code (BIC or SWIFT).
+Add the bank institution's name and its Identifier Code (BIC or SWIFT).
 - **Code**: this code is your Journal's *Short Code*, as displayed on Odoo.
 By default, Odoo creates a new Journal with this Short Code.
-- **Journal**: if this field is displayed, then select the *Journal* you want to use to record the financial transactions linked to this bank account, or create a new one by clicking on *Create and Edit*.
+- **Journal**: This field is displayed if you have an existing Bank Journal that is not linked yet to a bank account.
+If so, then select the *Journal* you want to use to record the financial transactions linked to this bank account or create a new one by clicking on *Create and Edit*.

 .. note::
-   You can add as many bank accounts as needed with this tool by going to :menuselection:`Accounting --> Configuration`, and clicking on *Add a Bank Account*.
+   - You can add as many bank accounts as needed with this tool by going to :menuselection:`Accounting --> Configuration`, and clicking on *Add a Bank Account*.
+   - :doc:`Click here <../../bank/setup/bank_accounts>` for more information about Bank
+     Accounts.

 .. _accounting-setup-periods: